2024 Seawall Blvd, Galveston, Texas 77550

 Some suspect that these are the orphans killed during the Hurricane of 1900.
 If so, perhaps Sister Katherine lurks close-at-hand?

-Designed by Mauran, Russell & Crowell of St. Louis, Missouri, the Hotel Galvez applies a combination of Mission Revival and Spanish Revival styles.
+Designed by Mauran, Russell and Crowell of St. Louis, Missouri, the Hotel Galvez applies a combination of Mission Revival and Spanish Revival styles.
 It's a spectacular structure that stretches 9,328 square feet.

 Curiously, the Hotel Galvez derives its name from Bernardo de Galvez, a hero of the American Revolutionary War.
 Yet Galvez never visited the island, making his namesake an eccentric addition to this historic structure.